 Check out the UCSC Library's SEEDS page, which contains links to radio show appearances, readings, and all things SEEDS.

 The Regional History Project has been documenting the history of the Central Coast of California and the institutional history of UC Santa Cruz since 1963, through oral history.
-This web site includes the complete catalog of our collection, oral history resources, and links to other oral history sites on the Internet.
-All of the oral histories are available in full text (PDF) through our Digital Collections site and many are available on the University of California's escholarship site at http://escholarship.org/uc/rhp.
-Copies of our oral histories are also available for the cost of photocopying, which varies according to the length of the document.
+This website includes the complete catalog of our collection, oral history resources, and links to other oral history sites on the Internet.
+All of the oral histories are available in full text (PDF) through the University of California's eScholarship site.

-Please contact Irene Reti at ihreti@.ucsc.edu for ordering information on the particular oral history in which you are interested.
-All of our oral histories are available to the public at the Special Collections and Archives of McHenry Library.
+All of our oral histories are available in hard copy for reading by the public at the Special Collections and Archives of McHenry Library.
 Call 831-459-2547 for their hours.
-Most of the oral histories are available in the circulating stacks of the library.
-You may search the library's Cruzcat catalog to find the call number for the oral history you are looking for.
+Some of the oral histories are available in the circulating stacks of the library.
+You may search the library's catalog to find the call number for the oral history you are looking for.

 Oral history is a method of conducting historical research through recorded interviews between a narrator with personal experience of historically significant events and a well-informed interviewer, with the goal of adding to the historical record.
 Because it is a primary source, an oral history is not intended to present a final, verified, or "objective" narrative of events, or a comprehensive history of a place, such as the UCSC campus.
 It is a spoken account, reflects personal opinion offered by the narrator, and as such it is subjective.
 Oral histories may be used together with other primary sources as well as secondary sources to gain understanding and insight into history.